 The University of Nebraska-Lincoln is using its NSF program to train master’s and doctoral students in understanding resilience of agro-ecosystems, particularly the Platte River Basin in Nebraska.
 The NRT students come from multiple disciplines—the natural, computational, engineering, agricultural, and social sciences—to study panarchy theory, adaptive management, novel sensing technologies and modeling, and policy interventions.
 They strive to develop tools that can collect, synthesize, and analyze data to inform decisions and policies for managing water resources.
 They hope to keep the Platte River Basin and other agro-ecosystems healthy and resilient for all who depend upon them now and for generations to come.

-Dirac Twidwell, Conor Barnes, Julie Fowler and Alison Ludwig presented "Advancing Fire Ecology of the Great Plains" at the 6th Annual Nebraska Prescribed Fire Conference in Kearney, December 6, 2018.
+Dirac Twidwell, Conor Barnes, Julie Fowler and Alison Ludwig presented "Advancing Fire Ecology of the Great Plains" at the 6th Annual Nebraska Prescribed Fire Conference on December 6, 2018, in Kearney.